shambhavisivan/cs-ui-components/cs-form/README.md

 Generic configurable React form component.

+### 1.0.0-alpha.121:
+* Added support for tooltip help text to form fields

 ### 1.0.0-alpha.120:
 * Changed icons support to be accessible from field descriptor instead of form